 Dr. Windom graduated from Riverview High School after moving to Sarasota in 1960.
 He married Anne DePetro from Jamestown, New York, and they have four children: Caroline, Porter, Grant, and Reed.

 Dr. Ly’s husband, Tan Ly, is an orthopedic spine surgeon practicing at Southeastern Spine Center and Research Institute in Sarasota, Florida.
 In 2013, they had their beautiful daughter, Evelyn Rose and started the many adventures of parenthood.
-The fun doubled in 2015 when their mischievous son, Tanner was born.
-Dr. Ly loves to read, cook, travel, and hike the national parks.
-She is also a bad golfer.
+The fun doubled in 2015 when their son, Tanner was born.
+Dr. Ly loves to read, travel, and hike the national parks.

 Throughout her training at the University of South Florida College of Medicine, Dr. Fergeson participated in medical research as a sub-investigator for various asthma, COPD, food allergy, chronic urticaria/angioedema, and rhinitis studies.
-She is excited to continue her involvement in medical research here at Sarasota Clinical Research *links to Clinical Studies*.
+She is happy to be able to continue her involvement in medical research here at Sarasota Clinical Research.